binnes/cloud-native-toolkit/docs/localCloudNativeToolkit.md

 With a local setup it is not always possible to set this up and where it is possible it is often not trivial.
 Having to use a traffic forwarding service, dynamic DNS forwarder, etc.  then having to configure your service provider router or modem to forward traffic within your local network.
 If working at a hotspot or with certain internet service providers it is not possible to accept inbound traffic, so an alternate solution is needed to provide SSL/TLS certificates.

-This project creates a self-signed root Certificate Authority (CA) certificate, then issues a wildcard server certificate to the cluster *.<minikube IP address>.nip.io, which is signed by the self-signed root CA certificate.
+This project creates a self-signed root Certificate Authority (CA) certificate, then issues a wildcard server certificate to the cluster *[minikube IP address].nip.io, which is signed by the self-signed root CA certificate.
 You need to add and trust the public certificate of the self-signed root CA to your OS/browser then all services offered by the local cluster will be trusted and you won't receive any browser warnings.
 Any application or services that need to access a cluster service will also need to have the root CA public certificate added to their host OS to allow them to communicate securely without reporting certificate authorisation errors.

 This approach works for disconnected or connected working, once the CA root public certificate is trusted.